 In the Cost Accounting Training Course, you will learn the accounting process used for the recording, classifying, analyzing, summarizing, allocating, and evaluating all key costs, including inventory valuation, job costing, production process costing, standard costing, and fixed costs such overhead and depreciation of capital equipment, to enable management to consider various alternative courses of action and control of costs based on cost efficiency and company capability.

 - Learn industry recommended supply chain management procedures and best practices.

 - Receive training from a supply chain management professional with 30+ years of experience.

 - Four ways to learn: public class, webinar, self-study, or on-site training.

 - Public class and webinar limited to four students for maximum learning.

 - Certificate issued on completion.

-- Cost: Three-day class $1999.00 Available Discounts.
+- Cost: Three-day class $1,999.00

-The focus of supply change management is on cooperation and trust and the recognition that, properly managed, the whole can be greater than the sum of its parts.
-It is the management of upstream and downstream relationships with suppliers and customers to deliver superior customer value at less cost to the supply chain as a whole to achieve a more profitable outcome for all parties in the chain.
-The narrow self-interest of one party has to be set aside for the benefit of the chain as a whole.
+The main objective of SCM training is to provide students with the knowledge to improve overall supply chain organizational performance and customer satisfaction by enhancing product and service delivery to the customer.
+It is the management of upstream and downstream relationships with suppliers and customers to deliver superior customer value at less cost to the supply chain to achieve a more profitable outcome for all parties in the chain.
+The self-interest of one party has to be set aside for the benefit of the entire chain.

 Effective development and management of your supply chain network will cut your costs and enhance your customer value through supplier relationship management.
 Resulting in a sustainable source of advantage in today’s turbulent marketplace, where demand is difficult to predict, and supply chains need to be more flexible as a result.